Thomas Sanchez: Works and condemnation

 The chief work of Sanchez (and the only one that he himself edited) is the Disputationes de sancto matrimonii sacramento.
 The first edition is said to have appeared at Genoa in 1602; but this can have been only the first folio volume, for which permission to print was secured in 1599, as the two succeeding volumes contain both in their preface and the author's dedication the date 1603.
 The first complete edition was, according to Sommervogel, that of Madrid, 1605; later followed a series of editions printed at different places both before and after the author's death.
 The last edition seems to have been issued at Venice in 1754.

-Some editions of the third volume have been placed on the Index of Prohibited Books, the grounds being not the doctrine of the author, but the perversion of the work and the suppression of what the author taught.
-Even in the earlier editions of the Index as revised by Leo XIII, until his Constitution "Officorum ac munerum", we may still read:
+Some editions of the third volume have been placed on the Index of Prohibited Books, the grounds being not the doctrine of the author, but the supposed perversion of the work and suppression of what the author taught.
+Even in the earlier editions of the Index as revised by Leo XIII, until his Constitution "Officorum ac munerum", there appears: